bbaga/buildkite-php/README.md

 ```

 ### Integration testing
-A Buildkite account is required for integration testing and the following environment variables must be set.
+A Buildkite account and a running agent is required for integration testing and the following environment variables must be set.

 * `BK_TEST_TOKEN`
 * `BK_TEST_ORG`
 * `BK_TEST_PREFIX`
 * `GITHUB_REF`
+* `GITHUB_REPOSITORY`

 These can be set in the `phpunit.xml` by making a copy of `phpunit.xml.dist` and extending it with the following snippet
 ```xml